Welcome.

 Guidelines

 • This category is for emerging writers only.
-Writers with single-author book-length work published or under contract with a major press are ineligible.
-We are interested in providing a platform to new writers; authors with books published by indie presses and self-published authors are welcome to submit unpublished work.
+Writers with single-author novel-length work published or under contract with a major press are ineligible.
+We are interested in providing a platform to new writers; authors with books published by indie presses are welcome to submit unpublished work, as are self-published authors.

 • We accept fiction and narrative non-fiction.
 We do accept a variety of genres and styles; our only requirement is that you show excellence in your craft.
 We want to be wowed.
 Bend genres, experiment with structure, and write your heart out.
 But please, send us polished work.
 Our aim is to showcase writers who we believe will continue to produce great work.
 Send us only your best.